carlynorama/SwiftLIBPNG/README.md

 ## Alternatives of Note

-If using a libpng library to avoid Apple-Hardware dependencies, consider a Package that is all Swift, no C, no Foundation.
+If using a libpng library to avoid Apple-Hardware dependencies, also consider a Package that is all Swift, no C, no Foundation?
 As of 2023 APR these two had fairly recent activity.

 - https://github.com/tayloraswift/swift-png
 - https://swiftpackageindex.com/rbruinier/SwiftMicroPNG